The man behind The Grueling Truth - Where Legends Speak

 The 2003 Florida Marlins made a move that very rarely works in the middle of a season.
 They fired their manager (Jeff Torborg) and replaced him with 72-year-old Jack McKeon which was a refreshing change of pace for the players.
 They were 16-22 at the time of the change and still took a while to adjust to the new manager, but they clearly started feeling comfortable.
 While Torborg brought a micromanaging approach, McKeon adopted a more laid-back, hands-off approach.
+Check out the best bookmakers for betting on baseball!

-The team already had talent to start the season, with Josh Beckett as their ace, as well as Ivan Rodriguez, Derek Lee, Mike Lowell and Luis Castillo.
+The team already had the talent to start the season, with Josh Beckett as their ace, as well as Ivan Rodriguez, Derek Lee, Mike Lowell and Luis Castillo.
 They eventually called up Miguel Cabrera and acquired Ugueth Urbina from the Texas Rangers.
-Still the Marlins couldn’t catch the dominant Atlanta Braves for the NL East, but they remained in wildcard contention and outlasted the Astros, Cardinals, Phillies and Dodgers for the last playoff spot.
+Still, the Marlins couldn’t catch the dominant Atlanta Braves for the NL East, but they remained in wildcard contention and outlasted the Astros, Cardinals, Phillies and Dodgers for the last playoff spot.

 No one gave the Marlins much of a chance in their NLDS series with the defending National League champions, the San Francisco Giants.
 After dropping the opener 2-0, the Marlins came back with three straight wins, winning the series in four to meet the Chicago Cubs who had just upset the Atlanta Braves.